What is the course about?

 How will I be taught, and will there be any work outside the class?

 You will be taught through workshops, short lectures, handouts, practical exercises, individual assistance, group presentations and critiques.
 The course puts equal emphasis on technical skills and ideas-based thinking.
-You'll need to allow about 6 hours per week for practice and study in addition to the taught hours.
+You will need to allow about 6 hours per week for practice and study in addition to the taught hours.
 You will be expected to develop photographic projects and assignments independently outside the course, and will be encouraged to maintain a web presence of your images for informal critiques.

 Please note we will be using Apple Mac computers.